trouchet/tarzan/roadmaps/2_frontend/static.md

             logo.png
 ```

-c.
-Use the {% static %} Template Tag:
+- Use the {% static %} Template Tag:

 In your HTML templates, use the {% static %} template tag to reference static files.
 For example: